gimenete/gimenete/README.md

 - `2013`: Started working for GoodTime, based in Palo Alto.
 - `2011`: Started a company: Backbeam.
 A MBaaS.
 - `2009`: Started a company: MasterBranch.
 Received private funding.
 - `2008`: Participated in Google Summer of Code.
+Finished my degree.
 - `2007`: Lived in Madrid.
-Finished my degree.
+First fulltime job.